joaomdmoura/machinery/README.md

 end
 ```

-Create a field `state` for the module you want to have a state machine,
+Create a field `state` (or a name of your choice to be defined later) for the
-make sure you have declared it as part of you `defstruct`, or if it
+module you want to have a state machine, make sure you have declared it as part
-is a Phoenix model make sure you add it to the `schema`, as a `string`,  and
+of you `defstruct`, or if it is a Phoenix model make sure you add it to the `schema`,
-to the `changeset/2`:
+as a `string`,  and to the `changeset/2`:

 ```elixir
 defmodule YourProject.User do